Our current network

-Such challenges will be dealt with during regular reviews, once the new Finnair traffic program launches in July.
-This will allow McGarvey, Nyqvist and their teams to tweak services accordingly depending on demand, as well as address any issues that arise once services are up and running.
+Such challenges have been dealt with during regular reviews, since the new Finnair traffic program launched in July.
+This allows McGarvey, Nyqvist and their teams to tweak services accordingly depending on demand, as well as address any issues that arise once services are up and running.

 “First of all, we will keep track of the travel restrictions that governments are imposing and adjusting accordingly,” says Nyqvist.
 This is vital as restrictions are being removed and some may be reinstated in different countries at varying times.
 “If the demand comes quicker than we anticipate, though, then we do have means to deal with that,” he adds.

 Nyqvist and McGarvey also emphasise that Finnair’s program would give a clear signpost of what to expect from safe and efficient travel in the future.

 The challenge of building a post coronavirus network has, however, had some positive effects.
 The new routes will be optimized for sustainability, an increasingly important part of Finnair’s business.